 Dr. Krummen is a board-certified plastic surgeon who offers friendly, professional care to men and women from Cincinnati and surrounding areas.
 Her extensive training makes her an excellent resource for patients seeking eyelid rejuvenation.

-Eyelid surgery is generally performed to improve the cosmetic appearance of the eyes that have changed with age.
-There are instances in which blepharoplasty is performed for functional reasons, to lift sagging tissue that has begun to interfere with vision or eye health.
+Blepharoplasty, also called eyelid surgery, is generally performed to improve the cosmetic appearance of the eyes that have changed with age.
+There are instances in which Dr. Krummen performs blepharoplasty for functional reasons, such as to lift sagging tissue that has begun to interfere with vision or eye health.

 Blepharoplasty may focus on the upper eyelids or the lower lids, depending on need.
-In some cases, both the upper and lower lids are rejuvenated in a single procedure.
+In some cases, we rejuvenate both the upper and lower lids in a single procedure.
 To achieve the best outcome, Dr. Krummen may remove fatty tissue from the eyelid area before the removal of extra skin to reveal a smoother surface.

 - The natural fold of the upper eyelids is obscured due to sagging skin.

 - Loose skin on the upper eyelids is impairing vision.

 - The surface space of the upper eyelid has gradually decreased, making it difficult to apply makeup.